Participation Guidelines

 1. Disclose

-All vulnerability disclosures must go through our form.
+• All vulnerability disclosures must go through our forms.
 To be eligible for a bounty, your disclosure must go through our process, unless explicitly stated by one of the site admins.

 2. Validate